h5rdly/toke/README.md

  >>> Speedup: Enc: 1.9x | Dec: 1.5x
 ```

-See (or suggest!) more benchmarks under /benchmarks
+See (and suggest!) more benchmarks under /benchmarks

 ## 📦 Installation